The EDC & its collection

 European Documentation Centres are neutral collections of official publications of the European Union, which are open to the public, and usually housed in academic libraries.
 There are EDCs throughout the EU.
 EDC status entitles the host library to receive one copy free of charge of most significant publications and documents of the EU.
 There are over 40 EDCs in the UK.

 The Bodleian Library has been an EDC since 1963.

-You will find it on lower floor of the Bodleian Law Library, next to the Freshfields Bruckhaus Deringer IT Room.
+You will find it on Floor 1 of the Bodleian Law Library, next to the Freshfields Bruckhaus Deringer IT Room.

 The EDC contains the official publications of the European Union:

 Treaties, regulations, directives, decisions

 The case law of the European Court of Justice

 Commission reports on all aspects of the EU

 Agriculture, forestry and fishery